 1. Learn to surf in Watergate Bay

-No summer would be complete without a visit to the beach and if you're going to do it, why not do it in style by learning to surf as well?
-In Watergate Bay, Newquay, not only are there reams of sandy shores to enjoy, but kids as young as six can try their hand at surfing too.
-If you've got confident swimmers, this will give them a summer experience they'll never forget.
-With over two miles of golden sands, there's plenty of opportunities to build sandcastles galore.
-Don't forget some seashells to take home, too.
+No summer would be complete without a visit to the beach!
+If you're going to do it, why not do it in style by learning to surf?
+In Watergate Bay, Newquay, kids as young as six can try their hand at surfing.
+If you'd rather stay on land, there are jaw-dropping sandy beaches to enjoy, too.

 2. Have a picnic with the deer in Bushy Park